Stack Pierce: Later activities

 As he scaled down his acting career, Pierce became involved with youth and charity work.

 He revisited baseball, becoming a youth coach in 2006.
 He booked speaking engagements through Speakers International.

 In August 2011, he was involved in the Lenny Wilkens Foundation fundraiser for the Odessa Brown Children's Clinic.
 In December 2011, Pierce was one of the celebrity golfers in the Dennis James Golf Classic's 16th annual tournament.

 Pierce had to step back from coaching baseball after he suffered a stroke in 2012.
 Despite this, he was able to continue his involvement in charity work.
 On August 28, 2014, Pierce participated in the 13th annual Jim "Mudcat" Grant golf tournament in Binghamton, New York.
 Amongst the other celebrities participating in 2014 was Fred Williamson, whom Pierce had worked with in a number of films.

 Awards

 In July 1978, Pierce, along with musicians Side Effect and D. J. Rogers, was at Reve Gibson's annual Youth On Parade program to pick up an award.

 Death

-Pierce died on March 1, 2016.
+Pierce died on March 1, 2016, in the US.